Our Field Guide To The 5 Types Of Wrinkles + How To Soften & Care For Them

 "The best treatment is always prevention, starting with sun protection!
 Protect your skin from the harmful effects UV rays can have on the quality of your elastic tissue," says Idriss.

-Bailey seconds the advice: "Sun protection is critical since up to 80% of the signs of skin aging—including thinning and loss of elasticity—are due to UV damage," she adds.
+Bailey seconds the advice: "Sun protection is critical since up to 80% of the signs of skin aging2—including thinning and loss of elasticity—are due to UV damage," she adds.
 Find a sunscreen you love (our favorites, here), slather on, and be smart about your time in the sun (because sun protection is far more than a bottle of SPF).

-Although, you might want to snag a broad-spectrum bottle that protects against both UVB and UVA rays—the latter can penetrate more deeply into the dermal layer and damage collagen; research has even found that UVA rays are the main contributor to photoaging.
+Although, you might want to snag a broad-spectrum bottle that protects against both UVB and UVA rays—the latter can penetrate more deeply into the dermal layer and damage collagen; research has even found that UVA rays are the main contributor to photoaging3.
 (Read all about UVB versus UVA rays here.)

 Protect with antioxidants.

 "Topical antioxidant skin care products help to [neutralize free radicals in cells] that lead to skin aging and loss of elasticity," Bailey notes.
-(Think vitamin C, niacinamide, CoQ10, etc.) You could also help support your body's natural antioxidant defenses with targeted supplements—capsules with astaxanthin, in particular, have been shown to reduce wrinkles in as little as six weeks.* Plus, when consumed, antioxidants can help buffer the skin against photoaging by both absorbing UV rays and helping neutralize UV-induced oxidative stress.*
+(Think vitamin C, niacinamide, CoQ10, etc.) You could also help support your body's natural antioxidant defenses with targeted supplements—capsules with astaxanthin, in particular, have been shown to reduce wrinkles in as little as six weeks.* Plus, when consumed, antioxidants can help buffer the skin against photoaging by both absorbing UV rays and helping neutralize UV-induced oxidative stress4.*

 Use smart topicals.